MayaPosch/MQTTCute/README.md

 For 64-bit Windows a binary installer is provided.
 See the [releases page](https://github.com/MayaPosch/MQTTCute/releases) for this project for a download link.
 This version should work on Windows 7 and up.

 ## Building ##

+Starting recently, the new [NymphMQTT](https://github.com/MayaPosch/NymphMQTT) library has been integrated into MQTTCute, replacing the libmosquitto dependency.
+To use libmosquitto instead, edit the project file and follow the old build instructions.

+The full list of dependencies is:

+* Qt 5.x.
+* POCO.
+* NymphMQTT.

+One can build the project using the Qt Creator IDE, or from the command line when in the project root:

+	$ mkdir build
+	$ cd build
+	$ qmake ..
+	$ make

+This will build the debug version in a `debug` sub-folder.
+To build the release version into the `release` folder, replace the `make` command with:

+	$ make release

+## Building (old) ##

 This application should compile and run on any platform which is supported by the Qt 5.x framework and has the Mosquitto client libraries (libmosquitto, libmosquittopp) available for them.